-Current Benefit Obligations The present value of benefits earned to the valuation date, based on current service and including future salary increases to retirement to the Normal Cost less expected member contributions.
+Current Benefit Obligations The present value of benefits earned to the valuation date, based on current the Normal Cost less expected member contributions.

-(comparable to a Projected Unit Credit measurement).
+Projected Unit Credit measurement).

 Employer Normal Cost The portion of the Normal Cost to be paid by the employer.
-This is equal benefits for current members.
+This is equal to benefits for current members.

-Expected Assets The present value of anticipated future contributions intended to fund expected based upon a set of Actuarial Assumptions, during the period between two actuarial valuations.
+Expected Assets The present value of anticipated future contributions intended to fund based upon a set of Actuarial Assumptions, during the period between two actuarial valuations.
 To the extent that actual experience differs from that assumed, Unfunded Actuarial Accrued Liabilities emerge which may be larger or smaller than projected.
-Gains are due to favorable experience, e.g., the assets earn more than projected, salaries do not increase as fast as assumed, members retire later than assumed, etc. Favorable experience means actual results produce actuarial liabilities not as large as projected by the actuarial assumptions.
-On the other hand, losses are the result of unfavorable experience, i.e., actual results that produce Unfunded Actuarial Accrued Liabilities which are larger than projected.
+Gains are due to favorable experience; e.g., the assets earn more than projected, salaries do not increase as fast as assumed, members retire later than assumed, etc. Favorable experience means actual results produce actuarial liabilities not as large as projected by the actuarial assumptions.
+On the other hand, losses are the result of unfavorable experience; i.e., actual results that produce Unfunded Actuarial Accrued

-Experience Gain/Loss A measure of the difference between actual experience and that
+Experience Gain/Loss A measure of the difference between actual experience and that expected